Mikhail Kollontay

-Mikhail Georgiyevich Kollontay (Михаи́л Гео́ргиевич Коллонта́й; born 21 August 1952 in Moscow), Russian composer and pianist.
-Also known under his mother's name, Ermolaev.
+Mikhail Georgiyevich Kollontay (Михаи́л Гео́ргиевич Коллонта́й; born 21 August 1952 in Moscow) is a Russian composer and pianist.
+He is also known under his mother's last name as Mikhail Ermolaev.

+Early life

 His father, Georgiy Fyodorovich Kollontay (1897-1954), an artist, was sent to the camps in 1938 (released in 1946, rehabilitated posthumously); his mother, Ekaterina Ilyinichna Ermolaeva (1922-2001), was a translator (English, modern Greek).
-In 2022, Kollontay became citizen of Republic of China.

-Biography

 In 1971 graduated from the Music College attached to the Moscow Conservatory with a double major in piano and in theory/composition.
 In 1977 received his diploma in piano from the Moscow Conservatory, studying under Professor V. V. Gornostayeva; continued as her assistant in 1979.
 In 1978 earned his diploma in composition under Professor A. S. Leman.

+Career

 From 1979 member of the Union of Composers of the USSR (RF).
 Between 1979 and 2003 taught at the Moscow Conservatory (intermittently; first as an assistant to V. Gornostayeva; from 1982 as a faculty member), and, from 1989 to 1991, at the Gnessin Musical Pedagogical Institute (special piano).
 Beginning in 1991, performed various duties at Moscow churches (altar server, choir singer, guard).

 From 2003 until 2024, he was a professor (piano) at Tainan National University of the Arts (Taiwan, ROC.).
+In 2022, Kollontay became citizen of Republic of China.